hellowizman/F32-for-Android/README.md

 ### Temperature Conversions

-You can easily convert temperature from to Celcius, from Celcius to Fahrenheit, etc. Use `Temperature` class for that:
+You can easily convert temperature from Kelvin to Celcius, from Celcius to Fahrenheit, etc. Use `Temperature` class for that:

 ```java
 Temperature temperature = new Temperature(32, TemperatureUnit.FAHRENHEIT);